·

 Set your table with tinted smoky grey or obsidian glass to maintain the monochromatic theme while adding a touch of sparkle.
 Translucent materials allow light to pass through, preventing the tabletop from looking too heavy or visually cluttered during meals.

-Smoky glass has a retro-modern appeal that feels very current in 2026 and adds a layer of “cool” to your dinner parties.
+Smoky glass has a retro-modern appeal that feels very current and adds a layer of cool to your dinner parties.
 It is a sophisticated way to layer in textures that support your Contemporary Dark Dining Room Design theme.

 10#.
 Dramatic Floor-to-Ceiling Drapery